 If you don’t see the Screen Time option, update your device to iOS 12 or later.

 Managing Parental Controls

 Based on experience, parental controls aren’t something you set and forget about.
-Today’s youngest generation is much more determined and tech-savvy when it comes to bypassing the controls you’ve set in place.
-Parental controls across the board aren’t bullet proof.
+Today’s youngest generation is much more determined and tech-savvy when it comes to bypassing the controls you’ve put in place.
+Parental controls across the board aren’t bulletproof.
 It’s a good idea to do a periodic check to ensure that the parental controls are still intact if you have an especially determined child.
 If we’re being honest, there are tons of TikTok videos alone waiting to show your child how to bypass controls (and many more on YouTube).

 Do you use parental controls on your devices?
 If so, which ones do you leave on, and which ones do you disable?
 Feel free to talk about your experience with the iPad’s Parental Controls app in the comments section below.

 Disclaimer: Some pages on this site may include an affiliate link.
 This does not effect our editorial in any way.